- Travel Insurance By PolicyBy TravellerBy DestinationExisting Customers

 When you arrive in France, depending on the airport, thermal cameras may be used to take your temperature in the baggage delivery room.
 If your temperature is high, you will be offered medical treatment and if a doctor feels it is necessary, then you may be asked to carry out a PCR test.

 Unless you have a respiratory condition, then yes you must wear a mask at all times whilst you are on the plane.
 Surgical masks are the only masks allowed on the plane.
-If you do forget to bring out, you’re sure to find some in the terminal that you can purchase.
+If you do forget to bring it, you’re sure to find some in the terminal that you can purchase.

 The health situation in France is currently deemed as severe.
 The daily numbers are still considerably high, and the FCDO has advised against all but essential travel to the whole of France based on the current assessment of COVID-19 risks.